When honesty and self-sacrifice break down communication, can John salvage his marriage?

 "Don't need to pull a card to know where this is going, John."

 "The thing is, see, she deserves the best."

 Carol touched John on the back of the jaw.
 "And you don't think that's you?"

 "Well, I am here, aren't I?"

-Carol took him by both sides of the head, and kissed him on the forehead.
+Carol took him by both sides of the head and kissed him on the forehead.
 Then, she drew a sign on his cheek.
-"It is not where you're at.
-It's what you're doing."
+"It is not where you stand; it's where you're going."